Gangsta's Paradise

-"Gangsta's Paradise" is a single by American rapper Coolio.
-Interpolating Stevie Wonder's 1976 song "Pastime Paradise", the single was released on August 1, 1995.
-The song features vocals from American singer L.V. who served as a co-composer and co-lyricist with Coolio and Doug Rasheed, with Wonder also being credited for the composition and lyrics.
-Certified Platinum in October, the song was included on Coolio's second album Gangsta's Paradise in November 1995.
+"Gangsta's Paradise" is a single by American rapper Coolio, released on August 1, 1995, by Tommy Boy, Warner Bros. and MCA.
+Interpolating Stevie Wonder's song "Pastime Paradise" (1976), "Gangsta's Paradise" features vocals from American singer L.V., who served as a co-composer and co-lyricist with Coolio and Doug Rasheed, with Wonder also being credited for the composition and lyrics.
+Certified Platinum in October, the song was included on Coolio's second album, Gangsta's Paradise, in November 1995.
+Its music video was directed by Antoine Fuqua and featured Michelle Pfeiffer.
+The song is taken from Pfeiffer's movie Dangerous Minds, and the music video is also themed around the movie.